peter-olom/redux-easy-persist/README.md

 	blackList?: Array<string>, // key names of reducers whose states you want excluded (optional) }

-NB: storage getItem and setItem should be promises
+NB: storeEngine getItem and setItem should be Promises
 ```

 Example using Expo SecureStore as Storage